- 2 cups all-purpose flour

 - 2 to 2-1/4 cups confectioners' sugar

 - Fill paper-lined muffin cups three-fourths full.
-Bake at 350° for 15-20 minutes or until a toothpick comes out clean.
+Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 Reviews forTexas Chocolate Cupcakes